Floe-Project/Floe/readme.md

 Floe is not much use without sample libraries.
 Next step will be to expand the number of sample libraries available so that people can start properly using it.
 FrozenPlain will be updating their website and converting their Mirage libraries to Floe's new sample library format.

 ### Step 4: continued maintainability improvements
-There's still some parts of Floe's codebase that are not amiable to long-term development: the GUI and the audio processing pipeline.
+There's still some parts of Floe's codebase that are not amenable to long-term development: the GUI and the audio processing pipeline.
 These need to be reworked before big new features are added.

 ### Step 5: larger improvements and new features
 The groundwork has been laid, now to level-up Floe.
 We will be looking at what users want as well as the following list: